Noxsios/vai/site/content/docs/workflow-syntax.md

 ## Run another task as a step

-Calling another task within the same file is as simple as using the task name.
+Calling another task within the same workflow is as simple as using the task name, similar to Makefile targets.

 ```yaml {filename="vai.yaml"}
 general-kenobi: